georgeandr/F1-Web-Scrapper/README.md

 This project is an attempt to get hands-on experience with Web Scrapping libraries such as Beautiful Soup.
 At first, I will use Beautiful Soup to scrape Driver Standings from the beginning of Formula 1.
 Later on, I will conduct Exploratory Data Analysis and Visualizations using the scrapped data.

-More can read more about Formula 1 [here](https://www.formula1.com/en.html)
+You can read more about Formula 1 [here](https://www.formula1.com/en.html).

 ### Build With
 * Python